Parking & Transportation Services has developed a list of tips to help manage some of your parking issues.

 Temporary disability parking permits can be issued from Parking & Transportation Services for a maximum of 30 days.
 The treating physician must request this service in written format.

-If your primary car is in the shop, you can get a temporary permit for your second car or loaner from Parking & Transportation Services.
+If your primary car is in the shop, you can get a free temporary permit for your second car or loaner from Parking & Transportation Services, Building 52.
+You may obtain up to six temporary parking permits per semester per parking account from Parking Services at no cost.
+The issued temporary permit is for the same permit category as the annual or term permit that was purchased.

-If you have a decal and your windshield gets broken (or if you sell your car), bring the decal or the pieces of it to Parking & Transportation Services and get a the same category replacement parking permit for free.
+If your windshield with the affixed permit gets broken (or if you sell your car), bring the permit or the pieces of it to Parking & Transportation Services and get the same category replacement parking permit for free.
+The new permit will be mailed to you and Parking Services will provide a temporary permit to accommodate the wait time for mailed permit to be received.

 Parking permits are sold on a "first come, first served" basis.
-Buy your permit as soon as permits go on sale and you have registered for classes.
+Buy your permit as soon as permits go on sale.
 Don’t wait, because some of the more desirable permits have set sales limits and will sell out.

 If possible, schedule your classes away from the peak times: Monday and Wednesday from 10 a.m. to 2 p.m. and all day on Tuesday and Thursday.

 Save some $$.
-If you are a commuter student, Lot 14/18/53 permits are less expensive than the other permit categories.
+If you are a commuter student, Gray Lot permits are less expensive than the other permit categories.

 Make sure that your parking permit is adhered to the exterior glass of the vehicle.
 It is recommended to affix the sticker on the exterior of the driver's side rear window or on the driver's side rear bumper so that it is completely visible from the outside.

 You now have the option of purchasing a second parking permit of a lesser category than your first permit, for your second vehicle.
-All second permit sales are completed over the counter at Parking and Transportation Services.
+All second permit sales are completed over the counter at Parking and Transportation Services (Building 52).

 The preferred payment method is by using the 24-payment payroll deduction.
 This is pre-taxed and allows for any changes to the account, such as upgrades and permit returns, to be much easier.

 Faculty/Staff permit allows the priority to all Faculty/Staff spaces, located on the first floor of the garages and other premium spaces that are marked with orange wheel stops.
-Both of these categories have annual permits only.
-There are no term permits available.
+This permit is sold as an annual permit only.

 If you are a 9-month faculty or staff employee using the 24-payment plan for your parking permit, be sure to turn it in at the end of the year and stop your payments.